srdjanmutlak/Etherscan-Task/README.md

 # Etherscan-Task
 Testing registration form.
-Test scenario done in TestLink, automation done in Cypress - 2 solutions, one in Page Object, second solution done by using custom made commands and JS code for simplification
+Test scenario done in TestLink, automation done in Cypress - 2 solutions, one in Page Object, second solution done by using custom made commands and JS code for simplification.

+*Two solutions are done on two different devices with two different Cypress versions.

 Testing the Etherscan Registration form